CPHS/OPHS Glossary of Terms

 Risk:

-The probability of harm or injury (physical, psychological, social,
+The probability of harm or injury (physical, psychological, social, or

-study.
 Both magnitude of possible harm may vary from minimal to significant.

 (See also: Minimal Risk)